Accelerating Fully Homomorphic Encryption by Bridging Modular and Bit-Level Arithmetic: Introduction

-The appearance of this technology came with a notion that hardware is the ultimate root-of-trust for the software stack.
-This assumption however, has lately been put at question as attacks such as Spectre \cite{Kocher2018spectre}, Meltdown \cite{Lipp2018meltdown}, and Load Value Injection \cite{vanbulck2020lvi}, keep pilling up.
-In addition, novel attack trends move closer to the silicon itself.
-For example, stealthy modifications on hardware designs (i.e., hardware Trojans \cite{yanga2, hely2012malicious, jin2012exposing, xiao2016hardware}), can cause substantial security risks, including privilege escalation, denial of service, information leakage or downgraded performance \cite{karri2010trustworthy, tsoutsos2013fabrication}.
-Evidently, the lack of hardware-level trust goes beyond academic threat models: There exist folklore reports about a hardware Trojan kill-switch in military air defenses, in the context of electronic warfare \cite{adee2008hunt, gross2018ending}.

-In many contexts, the need for data privacy has been addressed using encryption, which provides implicit access controls to authorized entities with knowledge of a private key.
-Trusted Execution Environments were once considered a solution to the problem of data security.
-However, in light of the security threats mentioned above, without end-to-end encryption the privacy risks are merely reduced, but not eliminated.
-Trusted Execution Environments are designed with a fundamental flaw; Data are eventually decrypted before entering the processor pipeline, and therefore leakage is still possible as recently reported \cite{chen2018sgxpectre}.
-Consequently, even though encryption can protect data at rest and in transit, protecting \emph{data in use} still remains a challenge.

 A solution to the problem of protecting data-in-use is Fully Homomorphic Encryption (FHE), as it allows unconstrained computations on ciphertexts.
-Since its invention, numerous FHE schemes have been developed, namely BGV~\cite{BGV_ref}, BFV~\cite{fan2012somewhatmisc}, CKKS~\cite{CKKS_ref}, GSW~\cite{GSW_ref}.
+Numerous FHE schemes have been developed, namely BGV~\cite{BGV_ref}, BFV~\cite{fan2012somewhatmisc}, CKKS~\cite{CKKS_ref}, GSW~\cite{GSW_ref}.
 GSW exposes homomorphic Boolean gates and programming computation can be constructed bottom-up.
-Such bit-level arithmetic is universal, but requires many Boolean logic operations even for addition or multiplication of two numbers.
+Such bit-level arithmetic is universal, but requires many Boolean logic operations.
 Other schemes, like BGV/BFV, operate directly on integers using modular arithmetic supporting homomorphic addition, subtraction, and multiplication.
-At the level of integers, however, the operations that can be applied on such ciphertexts are limited to those supported by the encryption scheme.
+At the level of integers however, the operations that can be applied on such ciphertexts are limited to those supported by the encryption scheme.
 If an application requires another type of operation like an integer division or comparison, then all computation must be evaluated in bit-level arithmetic, by using arithmetic modulo 2 or algebraic expressions for Boolean gates.